SerSports/SerSports-Project/src/gui/ReadMe.txt

-Run MainGUI.java for main application gui MlbStatsGUI.java will become pop up from MainGui/MlbStatsGui.
+Run MainGUI.java for main application gui

+MlbPlayerProfile.java will become pop up from MainGui/MlbStatsGui.
+Function to come LocalPlayerProfile.java will become pop up from MainGUI/BrowseLocalPlayers.
 Function to come

+User Login GUI in progress..